Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: The Complexity of PAC RL in Deterministic MDPs

-where $\widetilde{\Delta}_h(s,a) = \min_{a':\Delta_h(s,a')>0}\Delta_h(s,a')$ if $a$ is the unique optimal action at $(s,h)$, and $\widetilde{\Delta}_h(s,a) = {\Delta}_h(s,a)$ in all other cases.
+Before stating our lower bound, we formally introduce the new notion of sub-optimality gap it features and compare it with other notions that appeared in the literature. \paragraph{On sub-optimality gaps} The most popular notion of sub-optimality gap is the so-called \emph{value gap}.
+It was introduced first in the discounted infinite-horizon setting \citep[e.g.,][]{zanette2019almost} and later for episodic MDPs \citep[e.g.,][]{simchowitz2019non,xu2021fine}.
+Formally, in the latter context, the value gap of any action $a\in\cA_h(s)$ in state $s\in\cS_h$ at stage $h\in[H]$ is $\Delta_h(s,a) := V^\star_h(s) - Q_h^\star(s,a)$.
+Such a notion of gap appears in the complexity measure for PAC RL proposed in \cite{wagenmaker21IDPAC}.
+In the deterministic setting, such a complexity measure can be written as $\cC(\cM,\epsilon) = \sum_{(s,a,h)} \frac{1}{\max(\widetilde{\Delta}_h(s,a), \epsilon)^2},$ where $\widetilde{\Delta}_h(s,a) = \min_{a':\Delta_h(s,a')>0}\Delta_h(s,a')$ if $a$ is the unique optimal action at $(s,h)$, and $\widetilde{\Delta}_h(s,a) = {\Delta}_h(s,a)$ otherwise.
 Intuitively, the (inverse) value gap is proportional to the difficulty of learning whether an action $a$ is sub-optimal for state $s$ at stage $h$.
-The complexity measure \eqref{eq:complexity-wagen} is then proportional to the complexity of learning a near optimal action at \emph{all} states and stages.
-Recent works \citep{tirinzoni2021fully,dann21ReturnGap} showed that this is actually not necessary: if one only cares about computing a policy maximizing the return at the initial state, it is not necessary to learn an optimal action at states which are not visited by such an optimal policy.
-Consider for the moment the problem of identifying an optimal policy ($\epsilon=0$) where the optimal action at each state and stage (one with ${\Delta}_h(s,a)=0$) is unique.
-Then, it turns out that the complexity measure \eqref{eq:complexity-wagen} is sufficient for learning a \emph{Bellman-optimal} policy, i.e., a policy $\pi^\star$ such that $Q^\star_h(s,\pi^\star_h(s)) = V^\star_h(s)$ for all $s,h$.
-This is a much stronger notion of optimality than the one we care about (i.e., maximizing the return), which means that an algorithm with such a complexity learns more than it is supposed to.
-To tackle this limitation, \cite{dann21ReturnGap} introduced a notion of \emph{return gap} which, in the deterministic case, can be expressed as
+Then, $\cC(\cM,\epsilon)$ is proportional to the difficulty of learning a near optimal action at \emph{all} states and stages.
+Recent works \citep{tirinzoni2021fully,dann21ReturnGap} showed that this is actually not necessary: if one only cares about computing a policy maximizing the return at the initial state, it is not necessary to learn an optimal action at states which are not visited by such an optimal policy, in particular when the return of all policies visiting the state is small.
+The \emph{return gap} \cite{dann21ReturnGap} was introduced to cope with this limitation.
+In deterministic MDPs, it can be expressed as $ \overline{\text{gap}}_h(s,a) := \tfrac{1}{H}\min_{\pi \in \Pi_{s,a,h}} \sum_{\ell=1}^{h} \Delta_{\ell}(s_{\ell}^{\pi},a_{\ell}^{\pi}), $ where we denote by $\Pi_{s,a,h} := \{\pi\in\Pi : s_h^\pi=s,a_h^\pi=a\}$ the subset of deterministic policies that visit $(s,a)$ at stage $h$.
+In words, the return gap of $(s,a,h)$ is proportional to the \emph{sum} of value gaps along the best trajectory (i.e., one with maximal return) that visits $(s,a)$ at stage $h$.
+Intuitively, this means that, if $\Delta_h(s,a)$ is extremely small but all policies visiting $(s,a)$ at stage $h$ need to play a highly sub-optimal action before, then $\Delta_h(s,a) \ll \overline{\text{gap}}_h(s,a)$.
+In the deterministic case, our lower bound reveals that the normalization by $H$ is not necessary, and we define the \emph{deterministic return gap} to be